tsertkov/tpl-aws-website/README.md

 ### Makefile

-`make` is the default task runner in this project.
+Use `make` to run tasks in this project.

-Run `make` in your terminal:

 ```sh
 make